Yoav666s/dnd-wiki/collections/_spells/extraterrestrial/3rd-level/open-wormhole.md

 duration: "1 Round"
 cast_time: "1 Action"
 description: |
   You create a spherical portal in your space that is connected to another one that appears in an unoccupied space you can see within range.
 The portals are big enough for a Medium or smaller creature to pass through and last until the start of your next turn.
+Stepping through a portal and appearing on the other side costs 5 feet of movement in total.
 Anything that is inside a portal as it closes is shunted out to the nearest unoccupied space.
 A portal cannot slice, cut, or sever anything as it closes.
 Attacks and spells cannot pass through the portals, but the destination is otherwise visible from both ends.
 excerpt: "You create a spherical portal in your space that is connected to another one that appears in an unoccupied space you can see within range."
 source: "Astronomer's Guide to Extraterrestrial Travel"
 # header: